leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 gnokey add {your keypair name}
 ```

-Next, `Gnokey` will ask you for a password to encrypt your keypair and save it in local storage under `{your keypair name}`.
+Next, `Gnokey` will ask you for a password to encrypt your keypair and save it under `{your keypair name}`.
-This will generate a keypair based on a random `BIP39` mnemonic phrase, which will be displayed shortly.
+This will generate a keypair based on a random BIP39 mnemonic phrase, which will be displayed shortly.
 Write this phrase down if you plan to use this keypair in the long run.

 To see currently saved keypairs, run:

 ```
 gnokey list
 ```

-Other than generating keypairs, `gnokey` is used to interact with the Gno.Land blockchain via the CLI. `Gnokey` can fetch information about an address, call functions on smart contracts and send state changes (transactions) to the network.
-This will be covered later.

 Here is a sample keypair named Dev: